-Magnaflux delivers foremost producers and NDT testing sites around the world with complete and demonstrated line of liquid penetrant and magnetic particle materials, aerospace approved aqueous cleaners, ultrasonic NDT couplants and equipment & accessories.
+Magnaflux is one of the foremost producers of liquid penetrant and magnetic particle materials, aerospace approved aqueous cleaners, ultrasonic NDT couplants and equipment amd accessories.

 Magnaflux has been one of the world leaders in the production of magnetic particle equipment since 1929.
 Magnetic particle inspection is a form of NDT (non-destructive testing) that can detect flaws on the surface and in the interior of test pieces made from ferroelectric metals like iron, nickel, cobalt, and many of the alloys formed from them.